codarrenvelvindron/codarren.github.io/_drafts/DHCP_in_simple_terms.md

 It's a set of rules to control changing devices ?

-## My one line explanation
+## A one line simple definition

-DHCP is a protocol that assigns IP addresses to devices on a network.
+DHCP is a protocol whereby a DHCP server assigns IP addresses to devices on a network.

 ## What's a device ?
 A device could be anything, your smartphone, a printer or even a network card.